A brief introduction on latent variable based ordinal regression models with an application to survey data: Introduction

 Statistical inference, particularly identification of significantly influencing factors or testing, however, is only possible within a statistical model.
 For this purpose, we perform an \textit{ordinal regression} on the response depending on the study type and including various covariates such as child's sex, age, preceding participation in studies, as well as age and professional medical degree of the legal representatives.

-The applied statistical approach presented here is based on the literature briefly summarised below. \citet{Agresti2012} provides a comprehensive introduction to categorial data analysis but early work can already be found in \citet{Hildebrand1977}. \citet{Agresti2010} and \citet{McCullagh1980} focus particularly on ordinal models, and \citet{Fullerton2009} provides a concise comparison of different types of models.
-Goodness of fit and model selection problems as well as summary measures of the model's predictive power are addressed in \citet{Fagerland2016,Agresti2017,Agresti2018}.
+The applied statistical approach presented here is based on the literature briefly summarised below.
+Agresti\cite{Agresti2012} provides a comprehensive introduction to categorial data analysis but early work can already be found in Hildebrand et al.\cite{Hildebrand1977} and Johnson \& Albert\cite{Johnson2006}.
+Agresti\cite{Agresti2013} and McCullagh\cite{McCullagh1980} focus particularly on ordinal models, and Fullerton\cite{Fullerton2009} provides a concise comparison of different types of models.
+Goodness of fit and model selection problems as well as summary measures of the model's predictive power are addressed in Fagerland \& Hosmer; Agresti \& Kateri; Agresti \& Tarantola \cite{Fagerland2016,Agresti2017,Agresti2018}.
 Most ordinal regression fall into the category of \textit{generalised linear models}.
-To this end, \citet{Agresti2015} provide an detailed derivation.
-A software implementation based on these generalised linear models (so-called \textit{cumulative link models}) as well as a comprehensive how-to-apply-it tutorial is given in \citet{Christensen2015,Christensen2018}.
-A clear online introduction using software examples can also be found under \citet{Dunn2020,Dunn2020a}; the latter also covers issues from Bayesian ordinal regression.
-More recent articles demonstrate the applications of cumulative link models in deep learning classification algorithms, see e.g.\ \citet{Vargas2020}.
-Regarding applications in medical research, \citet{Norris2006} present a concise comparison between different approaches.
-For more finely graduated responses scales, as it is often the case for e.g.\ verbal, visual analogue or numeric scales, \citet{Heller2016} present an approach for data analysis. \citet{Manuguerra2020} provide corresponding software to do so.
-This article particularly focusses on the analysis of data on response scales with only few levels and provides practical recommendations, enriched with corresponding \texttt{R} code sections.
+To this end, Agresti \cite{Agresti2015} provide an detailed derivation.
+A software implementation based on these generalised linear models (so-called \textit{cumulative link models}) as well as a comprehensive how-to-apply-it tutorial is given in Christensen\cite{Christensen2015,Christensen2018}.
+A clear online introduction using software examples can also be found under Dunn\cite{Dunn2020,Dunn2020a}; the latter also covers issues from Bayesian ordinal regression.
+A broad overview about the topic and the \texttt{rms} framework including online resources is, moreover, also provided by Harrell Jr.\cite{HarrellJr2015, HarrellJr2023a, HarrellJr2023c, HarrellJr2023, HarrellJr2023b}.
+More recent articles demonstrate the applications of cumulative link models in deep learning classification algorithms, see e.g.\ Vargas et al.\cite{Vargas2020}.
+Regarding applications in medical research, Norris et al.\cite{Norris2006} present a concise comparison between different approaches.
+For more finely graduated responses scales, as it is often the case for e.g.\ verbal, visual analogue or numeric scales, Heller et al.\cite{Heller2016} present an approach for data analysis.
+Manuguerra et al.\cite{Manuguerra2020} provide corresponding software to do so.